BLCM/bl3mods/Aaron0000/Balands/README.md

 Fixed an issue with the MNTIS damage anointment doing double the listed damage.

-Reverted Face-puncher damage to game-launch levels.
+Reverted Face-puncher damage to slightly above game-launch levels.

 Removed the damage penalty on the Unleash the Dragon.